Discover the world around you. Use scientific analytical tools to identify patterns, make predictions, and answer questions.

 Use GIS for site selection based on empirical data.
-Optimize routing by including your own custom network data (private roads) and restrictions for weight, turns, or cargo.
+Optimise routing by including your own custom network data (private roads) and restrictions for weight, turns, or cargo.

-Find hot spots and outliers or natural data clusters when you use data to detect, quantify, and analyze changes in patterns over time.
+Find hot spots and outliers or natural data clusters when you use data to detect, quantify, and analyse changes in patterns over time.

-Spatial analysis lets you use powerful modeling techniques to make predictions and better understand our world.
+Spatial analysis lets you use powerful modelling techniques to make predictions and better understand our world.

-Work with intuitive, context-sensitive cartography tools to visualize your data on maps that are beautiful, interactive, and informative.
+Work with intuitive, context-sensitive cartography tools to visualise your data on maps that are beautiful, interactive, and informative.

 Create Beautiful Maps

-Use state-of-the-art tools to create visually stunning maps that emphasize what's important.
+Use state-of-the-art tools to create visually stunning maps that emphasise what's important.

 Industry Specific Templates

-Import your data into customizable templates designed by Esri's industry experts.
+Import your data into customisable templates designed by Esri's industry experts.